-The proposed securities futures rule, Rule 2865, is based principally upon the NASD's options rule, Rule 2860.7 For purposes of clarity, we have styled the rule as a separate, stand-alone rule from our options rule; however, to facilitate compliance by member firms that are familiar with the NASD's options rule, we have maintained the same structure and, where possible, much of the same rule text.
+The proposed securities futures rule, Rule 2865, is based principally upon NASD's options rule, Rule 2860.11 For purposes of clarity, NASD has styled the rule as a separate, stand-alone rule from its options rule; however, to facilitate compliance by member firms that are familiar with NASD's options rule, NASD has maintained the same structure and, where possible, much of the same rule text.

-In reviewing our options rule and the security futures rules of the NFA, we determined that it was not necessary to replicate every provision in the options rules for security futures.
+In reviewing NASD's options rule and the security futures rules of the NFA, NASD determined that it was not necessary to replicate every provision in the options rules for security futures.
 Certain concepts for options are not relevant for security futures.
-For example, provisions pertaining to the "exercise" of options were not carried forward into the security futures rule because security futures are not "exercised" as options are.
-We also have eliminated sections pertaining to "Transactions with Issuers" and "Restricted Stock," and have not included provisions concerning position limits and the reporting of security futures positions, which will instead be addressed by each exchange or market trading security futures, as appropriate.
+For example, provisions pertaining to the 'exercise" of options were not carried forward into the security futures rule because security futures are not "exercised" as options are.
+NASD also has eliminated sections pertaining to "Transactions with Issuers" and "Restricted Stock," and have not included provisions concerning position limits and the reporting of security futures positions, which will instead be addressed by each exchange or market trading security futures, as appropriate.